 Along with the temples, Silom is home to a large number of Hindu-run businesses.
 Specifically, Indian grocery stores, jewelry stores, tailor shops, etc. These establishments increase the area’s cultural diversity and highlight the significant Hindu presence in Silom.

-Wat Kaek is located just a few minutes from ibis Styles Bangkok Silom.
+Wat Kaek is located just a few minutes from Ibis Bangkok Silom.
 With easy access to the Sala Daeng BTS SkyTrain station and the Silom MRT station.

 289 Silom Road, Silom Sub-district, Bangrak District, 10500 Bangkok